OpenDreamKit/OpenDreamKit.github.io/_posts/2015-07-01-developer-position-kaiserslautern.md

 # Mission

-To help maintain the MPIR library as part of the OpenDreamKit collaboration, in particular to enhance the performace and portability of the library.
+To help maintain the MPIR library as part of the OpenDreamKit collaboration, in particular to enhance the performance and portability of the library.

 # Activities